idexus/Sharp.UI/doc/styledefinition.md

     ...
 },
 ```
-### Resource dictionary

-All defined styles can be placed in the `ResourceDictionary`
+Finally, all defined styles can be placed in a `ResourceDictionary`:

 ```cs
 new ResourceDictionary